sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-expressions/README.md

 # Programming: Expressions

-You know about values for different data types:
+Different data types contain different kinds of values:

 * **Strings**: "Hello, world!", "true", "50", ""
 * **Booleans**: true, false
 * **Numbers**: -1, 0, 50, 3.42

-An expression is something that evaluates to a value.
+An _expression_ is something that evaluates to a value.

-## Expressions

 For example, the `.length` property of a string evaluates to a number:

 ```js
 "Hello, world!".length // 13